Front Range Community College: Academics

-The college has 29 programs that are guaranteed to transfer to public four-year colleges/universities in Colorado.
-Its 37 career/technical programs include a variety of business, manufacturing, design, computer-related, and health-care pathways.
+The college has 30 programs that are guaranteed to transfer to public four-year colleges/universities in Colorado.
+Its 37 career/technical programs include a variety of business, high-tech manufacturing, design, computer-related, and health-care pathways.

-FRCC has observatories on each campus.
+FRCC offers almost 200 assiociate degrees and certfiicates, as well as three bachelor's degrees (in nursing, GIS and business for creative industries).
+FRCC has an astronomical observatory on each campus.

-In 2018, the college awarded 2,002 associate degrees and a further 2,666 certificates.
-The student body is 57% female and 43% male, with most students studying part-time and pursuing programs in liberal arts and sciences or career/technical fields.
+In 2022, the college awarded 1,912 associate degrees and a 3,764 professional certificates.
+The median age of FRCC students is 23, with most students studying part-time and pursuing programs in liberal arts and sciences or career/technical fields.

+Demographics

-FRCC currently has a student enrollment count of around 27,700.
+FRCC currently has a student enrollment count of around 27,200.
+Almost half of FRCC students are the first in their family to go to college.
+32% identify as students of color.